medihack/redux-pouchdb-plus/README.md

 - Allow to switch databases dynamically.
 - Support for [Immutable](https://facebook.github.io/immutable-js/) states beside pure Javascript types.
 - Provide several callbacks (when initialization and database access happens).
+- Allow custom name for PouchDB document used by reducer. (great for multi-user applications)

 The code is quite well tested using [tape](https://github.com/substack/tape).